PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Introduction

-Traditional multimodal pipelines learn a single shared embedding across heterogeneous agents.
-While effective in centralized training, such \emph{monolithic} representations are brittle in DFL because: (i) agents with different modality sets push incompatible updates to the same parameters, inducing gradient conflicts; (ii) these conflicts on shared parameters erode both cross-modal interaction and inter-agent sharing \citep{ouyang2023harmony}; and (iii) without a coordinator, achieving and maintaining alignment over a decentralized graph is intrinsically difficult.
-Section~\ref{sec:motivation} shows that existing multimodal DFL strategies mirror these tensions: task-based sharing~\citep{xiong2022unified} aligns only agents with identical modality sets and misses transfer across partially overlapping sets; modality-based sharing~\citep{yuan2024communication} preserves per-modality learning but forfeits cross-modal interaction; and hybrid schemes~\citep{chen2022towards} exploits interaction benefits but suffer from gradient conflicts.
-Motivated by these challenges, the primary question we seek to address is:
+A common design pattern in multimodal learning is to train a single shared representation into which all modalities are mapped.
+While effective in centralized settings, such \emph{monolithic} embeddings become brittle in DFL because they force heterogeneous peers to route a uniform model payload over links whose endpoints may not share the same modalities or objectives.
+As a result, (i) peers with different modality subsets update shared parameters using different local objectives, so a message that is useful to one neighbor may be partially misaligned with another; (ii) these per-link inconsistencies simultaneously degrade cross-modal interaction within multimodal peers and inter-peer transfer along the P2P graph~\cite{ouyang2023harmony}; and (iii) without a coordinator and with only local neighborhood views, such misalignment is difficult to detect and correct as updates propagate hop by hop across the overlay.
+Section~\ref{sec:motivation} illustrates how existing multimodal DFL strategies expose these tensions: task-based sharing~\cite{xiong2022unified} routes updates only among peers with identical modality sets, leaving partially overlapping peers disconnected from one another; modality-based sharing~\cite{yuan2024communication} preserves per-modality learning but largely forfeits cross-modal interaction across the graph; and hybrid schemes~\cite{chen2022towards} recover some interaction benefits yet can amplify per-link gradient conflicts under topology and modality heterogeneity.
+Motivated by these challenges, the primary question we seek to address in this paper is:

-Guided by partial information decomposition (PID), which disentangles learnable knowledge of multimodal training into \textit{redundant} (shared across modalities), \textit{unique} (modality-specific), and \textit{synergistic} (emerging from modality interactions) information~\citep{williams2010nonnegative,bertschinger2014quantifying,liang2023quantifying}, we propose \PARSE, a multimodal DFL framework with two key designs: \textbf{(i) Feature Fission:} each agent’s encoder produces a latent that is explicitly factorized into three slices, namely redundant ($z^{r}$), unique ($z^{u}$), and synergistic ($z^{s}$).
-Each agent only updates the slices corresponding to its available modalities, preventing interference across unrelated parts of the model. \textbf{(ii) P2P Knowledge Sharing with Partial Alignment:} A pair of agents perform \textit{slice-level knowledge sharing} if and only if they share align-able slices, maximizing sharing opportunities among heterogeneous agents while avoiding gradient conflicts on slices that cannot be aligned.